 One of the main health claims behind safflower oil is that it’s low in saturated fat.

-However, in the last few years, several large scientific reviews found no link between dietary saturated fat and heart disease[*][*].
+However, in the last few years, several large scientific reviews found no link between saturated fat intake and heart disease[*][*].
 In fact, saturated fats might be protective against stroke and alcohol-induced liver disease[*][*].

-Dietary MUFAs lower blood sugar levels, reduce blood pressure, and may improve your risk of heart attack[*].
+Monounsaturated fats (MUFAs), found in olive oil and avocado, have a heart-healthy reputation.
+Dietary MUFAs lower blood sugar levels, improve blood lipid levels, reduce blood pressure, and may improve your risk of heart attack[*].
 The Mediterranean diet, one of the healthiest and best-studied diets, is rich in MUFAs.

 Polyunsaturated fats are found in fish, nuts, seeds, and vegetable oils.